 Copyright © Gary R. Spritz, Esquire, Delaware Divorce and Family Law.
 All rights reserved.

 A small change such as a cost of living increase is not typically enough to modify alimony.
 A job loss or some promotions may be depending on how much income is effected.
 However, the change has to be "real".
 What that means for example is the Alimony payor cannot simply quit a job and say that justifies his reduction in alimony.
-Also a nonvoluntary increase or decrease in expenses can lead to a Delaware alimony modification.
+Also a involuntary increase or decrease in expenses can lead to a Delaware alimony modification.
 Now Federal Tax Law will change in 2019 so you may want to know how this will effect your Delaware alimony.

 Alimony is not permanent.
 Alimony usually ends when the receiving party remarries or cohabits with a significant other or in the event of a marriage less than 20 year, upon the expiration of a period of 1/2 the length of the marriage from the start of alimony.
 Alimony. even contractual alimony which lacks language indicting the alimony is modifiable, ends when the recipient remarries or cohabits.
 Now cohabitationin Delaware is much more than dating or even staying over somebodies house once in a while.
 While the amount of time together depends on a different circumstances, it is more than a few times a month staying over.